 Alternatives to IQ Testing for Mensa

-Other psychological tests can be given to determine if you qualify for Mensa membership.
+Other psychological measures can be given to determine if you qualify for Mensa membership.
 Some examples include the Cognitive Abilities Test (CogAT) and the Differential Ability Scales (DAS), tal SAI 132.
-If you are older, you may be able to use standardized tests you took before college, including the ACT if taken before 9/89, the GRE before 9/30/01, or the SAT before 1/94.
-There are also options for children and adolescents involving tests commonly given in school.
+If you are older, you may be able to use standardized assessments you took before college, including the ACT if taken before 9/89, the GRE before 9/30/01, or the SAT before 1/94.
+There are also options for children and adolescents involving measures commonly given in school.
 However, the school system would need to agree that there is a purpose related to education beyond membership in Mensa.

-You may not need to use our services for this testing – they also have a network of volunteers who provide that.
-One advantage of using our independent service is that the report we provide will be far more wide-ranging than telling you your scores – we treat this testing the same as general IQ testing in that you get a comprehensive report with unique suggestions and tips based on your detailed profile.
+You may not need to use our services – they also have a network of volunteers who provide the standard Mensa assessment.
+One advantage of using our independent service is that the report we provide will be far more wide-ranging than telling you your scores – we treat this evaluation the same as general IQ assessments in that you get a comprehensive report with unique suggestions and tips based on your detailed profile.
+Also, we can choose among measures that may fit your cognitive skills best.

 Repeat IQ Testing for Mensa

-The common question is, what happens if you are close but miss the cutoff?
-Unfortunately, we can’t give you the same IQ test soon after the last one due to practice effects.
-We may be able to provide you with a similar test, but we’ll want to discuss the probability that that new test will lead to a different result.
-Your intelligence quotient is usually quite stable in adulthood, so subsequent tests are unlikely to produce substantially different results.
-You may instead want to look into other methods of gaining membership beyond IQ testing.
+The common question is, how to test for Mensa membership if you tried before and were close but miss the cutoff?
+Unfortunately, we can’t give you the same IQ measure soon after the last one due to practice effects.
+We may be able to provide you with a similar one, but we’ll want to discuss the probability that that new one will lead to a different result.
+Your intelligence quotient is usually quite stable in adulthood, so subsequent assessments are unlikely to produce substantially different results.
+You may instead want to look into other methods of gaining membership beyond IQ scores.

 Please keep in mind that it is very difficult to qualify for membership.
 We would be happy to refer you to other membership organizations that may be a great fit and offer some of the same opportunities for connection, intellectual stimulation, and giving back.